UMDLARS/wormwood/README.md

 ### remediation

-Fix the source code so that it still functions normally, but:
+Fix the source code so that it still functions normally, but does not demonstrate the bugs that you found.

+#### buffer overflows

- 1. Buffer overflows are no longer possible (i.e., make sure that writes to a buffer cannot use more space than the buffer has)
+Make sure that buffer overflows (at least the one you found) are no longer possible.
+To do this, make sure that writes to a buffer cannot use more space than the buffer has.
+For example, copy only n bytes of the input into the buffer, where n is at least one less than the size of the buffer.

+#### integer overflow / sign issues

- 2. Add validation code and/or change the types of the variables so that integer overflow / sign issues do not lead to failures
+Add validation code and/or change the types of the variables so that integer overflow / sign issues do not lead to failures.
+In other words, make sure that values cannot exceed safe ranges, and do not use signed variables where unsigned variables would be more appropriate.

- 3. Format string vulnerabilities are no longer possible (i.e., don't use user data directly in `printf` statements)
- 4. Fix the off-by-one error that results in the reactor failure.
+#### format string vulnerabilities

+Change the code so that format string vulnerabilities are no longer possible (at least the one that you found).
+To do this, make sure that user data are never used directly as the first argument of a `printf` statement.
+For example, instead of code like `printf(user_string)`, do something like `printf("The string is %s\n", user_string)`.

+#### off-by-one errors

+Change the code to fix the off-by-one error(s) you found.
+This typically requires carefully modifying the conditionals or values.
+For example, while `>=` might be incorrect, `>` might be correct.
+Sometimes off-by-one errors happen because people forget that arrays are 0-indexed (i.e., they start at 0 instead of 1).
+How you fix the bug will depend on the bug you find.

 ### answers